an abstract photo of a curved building with a blue sky in the background

 The-iconic-Tiger's-nest-monastery-in-Paro-valley

-We will conclude our day by staying overnight at a premium hotel in Paro.
+We will end the day at a premium hotel in Paro.

-DAY 05: TIGER’S NEST TRIUMPH DAY, PARO VALLEY
+DAY 05: THE TIGER’S NEST TRIUMPH DAY AT PARO VALLEY

 4miles